PyHDI/veriloggen/README.md

 Veriloggen is an open-sourced library for constructing a Verilog HDL source code in Python.

 Veriloggen is not a behavior synthesis (or high level synthesis).
 Veriloggen provides a lightweight abstraction of Verilog HDL AST.
 You can build up a hardware design written in Verilog HDL very easily by using the AST abstraction and the entire functionality of Python.

+Veriloggen is not designed for designing a hardware by programmer directly, but is for providing an efficient abstraction to develop a more efficient domain specific language and tools.

 Requirements